 The administration of medication to students during regular school hours and during school-related activities should be discouraged unless absolutely necessary for the critical health and well-being of the student.
-When medication during school hours is necessary, certain documentation is required to be provided to Perspectives staff (e.g. school principal, assistant principal, dedicated care aid) and the school appointed nurse, where applicable.
-Students may not be in possession of medication (prescription or over the counter) without the appropriate documentation.
-Students may self carry and self administer certain medication with additional documentation.
+When medication during school hours is necessary, certain documentation is required to be provided to Perspectives staff (e.g., school principal, assistant principal, dedicated care aid) and the school appointed nurse, where applicable.
+Students may not be in possession of medication (prescription or over the counter) without the appropriate documentation, on file with the main office or School Nurse..
+Students may self-carry and self-administer certain medication with additional documentation.